-	- take advantage of the MVA's Authorized Online Vision Certification Service program where their vision specialist will electronically submit their vision examination results to the MVA via a secure website; or
+- take advantage of the MVA's Authorized Online Vision Certification Service program.
+Please note that you will need a valid Maryland driver's license identification number.
+Your vision specialist will electronically submit your vision examination results to the MVA via a secure website; or

 - have a vision screening conducted at the MVA.

 Customers who are eligible to renew their non-commercial driver's licenses by using the MVA's website, the self-service kiosks (located in the MVA branch offices), or the mail are notified of the options by the MVA.
 Customers who are 40 years of age or older, must meet the following vision requirements to complete their renewals online, at the kiosks or by mail:

 - for the MVA’s website or self service kiosk: vision exam results must be submitted electronically by an Authorized Online Vision Certification Provider